mik-laj/discovery-api/gen_data/release_notes_md/stackdriver_docs_release_notes.md

 **CHANGED:**

-Integration of Stackdriver Trace with Virtual Private Cloud Service Controls is now generally available.
+Integration of Cloud Trace with Virtual Private Cloud Service Controls is now generally available.
 For more information, see [ VPC Service Controls documentation ](https://cloud.google.com/vpc-service-controls/docs/) .

 ##  February 19, 2020